jmsaltzman/pi_setup/README.rst

   sudo reboot

-* Install RealVNC viewer on another machine to run the Pi headless.
-At this point, you can unplug your HDMI and keyboard/mouse cables and put the box wherever you like.
+* Install RealVNC viewer on another machine to run the Pi headless: https://www.realvnc.com/en/connect/download/viewer/

+* At this point, you can unplug your HDMI and keyboard/mouse cables and put the box wherever you like.

 * Setup git globals: